 We've already covered a dozen strategies for improving your customer onboarding process, and in the case of many free trial users, a simple, well-timed follow up email is enough to nudge them towards customer status.

-So today, I'm exploring an arsenal of 6 powerful follow up emails you can use to start improving your free trial conversion rates.
+So today, I'm exploring an arsenal of 6 powerful follow up emails you can use to start improving your free trial to sale conversion rates.

 6 Types of Free Trial Follow Up Email